 Instead of reaching for water or tea, we reach for a granola bar.
 Because food also provides us with liquid.
 However, we usually do not replace this liquid with water if we give up our usual snacks.

 As a result, we feel hungry.
-Accordingly, during fasting periods and between meals, you often do not have food cravings, but liquid.
+Accordingly, you often have liquid food cravings during fasting periods and between meals.

 Accordingly, some people need to be reminded regularly in their everyday life to drink enough fluids.